AmbientServices/AmbientServices/README.md

 ## AmbientLogger
 The ambient logger interface abstracts a simple logging system of the type that is universally applicable.
 The logger simply receives strings to log and flushes them when called.

-Logging should never affect control flow or results.
+Logging should never be used in a way that affects control flow or results.
 The only side-effect should be transparent to the caller.
 Every user and implementor should understand this implied part of the logging interface contract.
+In order to do this, care should be taken to ensure that when using logging functions that use lambdas to avoid generating log messages until after the logging system checks to see if the message would be filtered, those lambdas must not have any side effects.

 ### Helpers
 The `AmbientLogger<TOWNER>` generic class provides a wrapper of the ambient cache that attaches the owner type, a severity level, and a category to each message and filters them according to settings from the ambient or specified settings.
 Overloads that take a message-generating lambda are also provided.
 These overloads should be used when generating the log message from the provided input data is expensive and the caller wants to avoid that expense when the message is going to be filtered anyway.